alinix1/primary-care-shortage-analysis/README.md

 - **Triple burden counties are concentrated in the rural South and Appalachia** — top priority counties span VA, AL, GA, MS, IL, NE, IN, AR, OK, SD, LA, ND, TX, MO, KS; 69 classified as high priority (Tier 2), 8 out of 10 are dual-designated (HPSA + MUA/P).

-- **Scale of the problem is significant** — 2,599 HPSA-designated counties, 671 counties
-  with high disease burden, and counties in the highest shortage quartile average 272+ excess preventable stays above the national average.
+- **Scale of the problem is significant** findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile average 272+ excess preventable stays above the national average.
 St. Louis, MO alone has an estimated 3,379 preventable admissions annually.